 Activation model for unemployment security

-Under the activation model, from 1 January 2018 the extent to which an unemployed person has been active is reviewed each time 65 benefit payment days have elapsed.
-This is equivalent to approximately three months of continuous unemployment.
-With the first such review period starting on 1 January 2018, the earliest that the activation measures can affect the amount of unemployment benefit is 2 April 2018.
+The activity of persons receiving unemployment security is reviewed in 65 benefit payment days periods.
+This equates to about three months of continuous unemployment.
 The amount of unemployment benefit will not be reduced if, during the period of 65 benefit payment days, the jobseeker:

 1) works for a total number of hours that is at least equivalent to the calendar-week work requirement for an employee to be entitled to basic unemployment allowance, i.e. 18 hours of paid work, where the pay is in accordance with the applicable collective agreement.
 Under the activation model, it is sufficient that these 18 hours are accumulated over the entire period of 65 benefit payment days.
 In some sectors, a smaller number of hours is sufficient (e.g. teaching in educational establishments) or the work requirement is accumulated on the basis of earned income (e.g. employment in artistic and creative fields).